 - The Artist - accessing inspiration and utilizing creativity, design, risk taking, and experimentation to solve complex problems; artists persist and consider, refine, and illuminate many different approaches.

 - The Educator - committed to racial justice and equity, and informed and driven by research and data; drawing upon a deep knowledge of child and adolescent development; and applying a profound understanding of theories of learning to prepare students for academic and personal success.

 - The Community-Based Leader - employing a culturally competent understanding of the assets and needs of youth and families in a given community to engage effectively in a dynamic collaborative process of community growth, development, and networking.

 We ensure participants develop and grow as leaders across 7 Leadership Competencies:

 - Creative Leader - engaging, persisting, using design and studio thinking in their work.

-- Effective Communicator - communicating regularly, proactively, clearly, inspirationally, and harnessing the power of technology.
+- Effective Communicator - communicating regularly, proactively, clearly, inspirationally, and harnessing people's minds and hearts to create change.

 - Skilled Politician and Community Leader - convening the community around common values, a common mission, and a dynamic organizational strategy.

 - Head Teacher - demonstrating performance-based instructional leadership and deep commitment to academic/intellectual/social/emotional/civic development of students within an ethos of equity.